MaciAC/VideoCoding_P3/README.md

 ### Executing
 Run Container.py

-In this submission there is no user interaction.
+In this submission there is no user interaction, the .mp4 file in the repository will be used for the execution.
 The program will create several containers using the functions defined in previous practices and seminars, including the one defined in Task 1.
 All this new containers will be passed to the testing functions and will print which broadcast standars are compatible with each video.